 The only match for this rank and regiment is of a Thomas Biggs, service number 5320.
-Born in Knockin on 23rd May 1886, son of Elijah and Mary.
-In 1891 they were living in Prospect Cottages, Welshpool, and he enlisted from the town.
+Born in Knockin, son of Elijah and Mary.
+KSLI records show that he enlisted in Welshpool about 1908, giving his residence as Llanfechain.
 Killed in action 25th May 1915.
 With no known grave, commemorated on the Ploegsteert Memorial, Hainault, Belgium.

 Recorded as Charles Rowlands on the army information.
 The second of the three sons of William and Mary Jane Rowlands of the Firs, Crickheath Hill.
 He was born in Oswestry in late 1893 and a groom by profession.
 Enlisted in Oswestry in November 1914, service number 15736.
 Landed in France December 1915.

 Service number 19790.
 Born in Morton in 1887 and lived at Gronwen Cottage, and worked as a waggoner.
 He married Fanny (nee Whittall) in 1910 and was a labourer at Trelydan Hall near Welshpool.
 They had two sons (John Christopher and Thomas James) and a daughter named Dorothy Myfanwy who died in late 1917 at the age of three.
 He enlisted in Oswestry.
 Fanny was recorded at 2 Sycamore Cottage, Moreton, rather than Gronwen Cottage.
 She married Sergeant Chas Hackett in 1917.
 They later moved to Canada – Fanny is recorded arriving at St John, New Brunswick in December 1922 to join her husband in Ontario.

 John Edwards was killed in action on 26th July 1916.
 With no known grave, he is commemorated on the Menin Gate Memorial at Ypres, Belgium.